sanyam5/arc-pytorch/README.md

 ```
 python viz.py --cuda --load 0.13591022789478302 --same
 ```
 Run with exactly the same parameters as train.py and specify the model to load.
 Specify "--same" if you want to generate a sample with same characters in both images.
+The script dumps images to a directory in visualization.
+The name of directory is taken from --name parameter if specified, else name is a function of the parameters of network.